HQUT/portfolio/README.md

 </div>

-Designed and implemented a digital bookshelf application using **React** and hosted on **Firebase** .
+<p> Designed and implemented a digital bookshelf application using **React** and hosted on **Firebase** .
 Leafswap provides an intuitive platform for users to search, organize, and manage book collections, offering features such as smart search functionality, customizable collections, and user profile personalization.
-This project leverages modern web technologies to deliver a seamless, interactive reading experience accessible from anywhere.
+This project leverages modern web technologies to deliver a seamless, interactive reading experience accessible from anywhere.</p>

 <div style="text-align: center;">
   <img src="assets/apple-touch-icon.png" alt="Proglin" style="width: 100px;">